natchan19/final-case/README.md

 ![Architecture Diagram](assets/ArchDiagram.png)

 Data/Models/Services:
 All data is stored as an in-memory Python dictionary of tasks (id, title, done) managed by the Flask API in src/app.py.
-The only “service” is the Flask web service itself, which is containerized with Docker and exposes REST endpoints plus a /health check.
+The only service is the Flask web service itself, which is containerized with Docker and exposes REST endpoints plus a /health check.

 # How to Run: